 Most dogs will digest poultry much better than red meats.
-We recommend starting with a chicken blend.
+We recommend starting with a chicken or turkey blend.

-No, we do no include guts in the dog food.
+No, we do not include any guts in our dog food.

 Organ meats are very nutrient dense.
-Liver, for example, is rich in vitamin A. Organs are also rich in enzymes and heavy doses of B vitamins such as: B1, B2, B6, B12, D and folic acid which are essential in your dogs diet.
+Liver, for example, is rich in vitamin A. Organs are rich in enzymes and B vitamins (B1, B2, B6, B12), vitamin D and folic acid, which are essential in your dog's diet.
 Hearts have a high taurine content, which is an essential amino acid.

 Yes.
 As long as the bones are not cooked, they pose no threat to dogs.
 Raw bones, especially those of chickens, are very soft and easily digested.
 Raw bones provide many benefits for a dog's overall health.
-It is when chicken bones are cooked, that they get brittle and shard easily causing damage.
+It is when chicken bones are cooked, that they become brittle and splinter easily, potentially causing damage.

 Yes, we do carry supplements!
 We carry a broad selection of BiologicVet and Purica Recovery SA products.

-We carry a number of other items besides dog food, such as;
+We carry a number of additional items including: